dain20000222/Stock_prediction/README.md

 # Stock Prediction Project

 ## Overview
 This project encompasses a comprehensive approach to stock prediction utilizing a Jupyter notebook (`stock_prediction.ipynb`) for model training and validation, alongside a Streamlit-based GUI (`dashboard.py`) for displaying real-time forecast results.
-The project aims to provide an insightful forecast of stock prices, leveraging the power of ensemble models and real-time data acquisition.
+All files used in this project including datasets can be found at [https://drive.google.com/drive/folders/1oZlnt78J-hI4Z_nDl6OpbhtERlsKNM0m?usp=sharing](https://drive.google.com/drive/folders/1oZlnt78J-hI4Z_nDl6OpbhtERlsKNM0m?usp=sharing).

 ### stock_prediction.ipynb
 The `stock_prediction.ipynb` notebook is designed to run in Google Colab.